alisadri1993/ExceptionVsConditional/README.md

 •  Best Practices: Use exceptions for truly exceptional conditions, not for regular control flow.

-## Getting Started
+Acknowledgments

-•  [BenchmarkDotNet](https://benchmarkdotnet.org/) for providing a powerful benchmarking library.
+•  BenchmarkDotNet for providing a powerful benchmarking library.

-•  [Microsoft Documentation](https://learn.microsoft.com/en-us/dotnet/standard/design-guidelines/exceptions-and-performance) for guidelines on exceptions and performance.
+•  Microsoft Documentation for guidelines on exceptions and performance.